Q-bio-Belgrade/RM_regulatory_dynamics/README.md

 ### **Mathematica Notebooks**
 - Located in the `mathematica_notebooks/` folder.
 - Each notebook corresponds to a specific figure in the paper.
-For example, `figure1.nb` reproduces Figure 1.
+For example, `Figure3.nb` reproduces Figure 3.
 - Notebooks include code, parameters, and results together for clarity.

 ### **Python Simulations**
-- Python code, data, and results are in the `python_simulations/` folder.
+- Python codes, data, and results are in the `python_simulations/` folder.
 - Scripts are located in the `simulation_scripts/` subfolder.
 Ensure scripts are executable:
   ```bash
   chmod u+x <script_name>